 One to One Meetings

-The Mature Student Officer works closely with the Student Learning Department to ensure our mature students receive a range of workshops and online tutorials to support your learning.
+The Mature Student Officer works closely with the Student Learning Officer to ensure our mature students receive a range of workshops and online tutorials to support your learning.
 We have a dedicated student learning page which will assist you throughout your time in DCU.
 It is worth famililiarising yourself with these pages early in the Semester, so that you know where to go when you need to start writing assignments.

 DCU Careers service offers invaluable advice to all students.
 Their mature student page contains information which will enable you to make a smooth transition into employment.